thecristen/dotcom/README.md

 Otherwise you can set it one of the following possible values:

 * `https://test-mbta.pantheonsite.io` The staging server for the content.
-This will include changes to the content as they happen.
 * `https://dev-mbta.pantheonsite.io` The sandbox CMS server.
 Code changes for the CMS are sometimes deployed here to test them without disturbing the content writers' workflow.
 * `http://mbta.kbox.site` Your local CMS server, if you are running it.
 Instructions for setting it up are in the [Content README](/apps/content/README.md).
 * None, if you don't want any connection to a CMS.